felixdorn/sey/README.md

 ### Variables

-You can not define variables in the code as expressions are supposed to be one-liners and semicolons sucks, but you can pass them at compile-time.
+You can not define variables in your code but you can pass them at compile-time.

 ```php
 sey('2 * r * pi', [